 Columbia, SC 29208

-*Note: Please contact the USC Payroll Office if additional blank timesheets or transmittal forms are needed.
+*Note: Please contact the UofSC Payroll Office if additional blank timesheets or transmittal forms are needed.

 Students are required to enroll in direct deposit of their paychecks.
-Enrollment for direct deposit can be completed in VIP.
-For more information, please review this brief tutorial demonstrating the VIP direct deposit enrollment process.
+For more information, please review direct deposit instructions demonstrating the direct deposit enrollment process.

 How Much Should You Pay